NACLab/robust-active-inference/README.md

 * Install required libraries: `bash install.sh`
 * Fully tested on Linux 22.04 LTS with 1 Nvidia RTX 3060 GPU

-## Experiment
+## Experiment(s)

-* In order to run R-AIF agent for gymnasium mountain car, we need to first collect expert data, we have already trained the expert in `MDP` environment using [`PPO algorithm`](https://arxiv.org/abs/1707.06347).
-We will collect a small number of seed episodes.
-In this case, let's collect 2000 steps.
+* In order to run the R-AIF agent for the Open-AI gymnasium mountain car problem, we need to first collect expert data.
+To side-step collecting expensive human-expert data, we have already trained the "expert" in a `MDP` environment using [`PPO algorithm`](https://arxiv.org/abs/1707.06347).
+Here, we collect a small number of seed episodes.
+In this repo's case, let's collect `2000` steps as follows:
 ```bash
 python scripts/collect_prior.py --configs collect gym_mtc --run.steps 2000 --expname my_mountain_car_experiment
 ```

-* After that, we can train R-AIF agent.
-Note that the experiment name `--expname` flag should be the same for two command in order for the agent to utilize the seeded data:
+* After collecting seed data, we can then train an R-AIF agent.
+Note that the experiment name `--expname` flag should be the same for the two commands in order for the agent to correctly utilize the seeded data:
 ```bash
 python scripts/train_aif.py --configs gym_mtc tiny --run.steps 2000000 --run.script train --run.log_every 60 --expname my_mountain_car_experiment
 ```

-* You can then see the change logged in the tensorboard files in the `/logs` folder.
+* After executing the above, you can then see the change logged in the tensorboard files in the `/logs` folder.
 To run tensorboard, execute: `tensorboard --logdir logs`.
-Then you will be able to see the results in the browser.
+Then, you will be able to observe the results in your browser.

-* To collect robosuite data from keyboard:
+* To collect robosuite data from the keyboard, run the following:
 ```bash
 cd experimental
 python robosuite_keyboard.py --configs robosuite --task robosuite_Door --expname robosuite_Door
 ```

-* To collect the performance of the expert given the model, run:
+* To collect the performance measurements of the expert given the (R-)AIF model, next run:
 ```bash
 python script/collect_prior_all.py
 ```

-Note that not all of the expert agent is successful in completing the tasks (since some tasks are very hard).
-R-AIF learns from these data and tries to even score better than the experts.
+Note that not all of the expert agents are successful in completing the tasks (since some control tasks are very hard).
+R-AIF learns from and goes beyond this data, trying to score even better than the experts themselves.

 # Miscellaneous

 * NOTE: `gcc` is required for building `robosuite`.
-On `slurm`, we might want to enable gcc by `spack load gcc@9.3.0/hufzekv` before doing `bash install.sh`
+On `slurm`, one might want to enable gcc by `spack load gcc@9.3.0/hufzekv` before doing `bash install.sh`